Kokorody/Gojira-Tuners/README.md

 ### Installation

-1. Download the zip
+1. Download the sql connector, gson, than the folder

-2. Navigate to  new project in netbeans
+2. Navigate to  open project in netbeans and locate the folder

-3.
+3. select a file/folder that have netbean web application icon (or create a new project)

+4. resolve the project problem by providing the required file

+5. install apache tomcat in tools > server > add server then run the server

+6. Set up the database:

+    - Import the SQL file located in `Gojira-Tuners/web_tuning (3).sql` into your SQL database.

+7. Start the web server (XAMMP PHP SQL)

-### alternate
+### Cloning

 1. Clone the repository:

     ```bash